nir-mo/nir-mo.github.io/_posts/2023-07-25-Cracking-Complexity.markdown

-Try to understand what the following C program does:
+For example, try to understand what the following C program does :)

 ```c
                                            #define r(R) R"()"